AleksandraBogdan/mriviewer/README.md

 MRI Viewer is a high performance web tool for advanced visualization (both in 2d and 3d modes) medical volumetric data, provided in popular file formats: Dicom, Nifti, Ktx, Hdr.
 Other popular formats will be planned for future improvements.
-Med3Web can read local data from files/folders and from predefined web locations.
+MRI Viewer can read local data from files/folders and from predefined web locations.
 Demonstration project shows both (local data / remote data) usage types.
 It works as a standalone HTML5 web application.
 The latest version can be used with WebGL-enabled desktop browsers (Chrome, Firefox, Safari, Opera) and allow limited usage